ConnectAi/cs/README.md

         - `"/:id/:username?"(req, res, next, id, username) {}`

 - Views
 	- Are any HTML or hbs file.
 They can be included, compiled or parsed.
 You can put them in folders to organize.
-Views are rendered with a layout which is just another view defined in res.locals.layout.
+Views are rendered with a layout which is just another view defined in res.layout.